1. Home

 Does CAPP help with housing?

-Do I need a HMIS # to enroll into CAPP?
+Do I need a Homeless Management Information System (HMIS) number to enroll into CAPP?

 If I am already working with a service provider, can I do my community service with them?

 It depends.
-Please ask a CAPP representative at (213) 978-4400.
-The service provider must comply with the CAPP policy & regulations.
-CAPP does not allow “double dipping,” or getting credit for a service that someone is already scheduled to do.
+Please contact a CAPP representative at (213) 978-4400.
+The service provider must comply with the CAPP policy & regulations as CAPP does not allow “double dipping,” or receiving credit for a service that someone is already scheduled to do.

 Does CAPP prevent boot and/or tows?